 - Partners agree on how to spend money.

 - Partners agree on spiritual beliefs.

 Additionally, the research found that the strongest couples have strong communication skills, a clear sense of closeness as a couple, flexibility, personal compatibility and good conflict resolution skills.

 Strong marriages have a balance between separateness and togetherness.
 These couples prioritize togetherness, ask each other for help, enjoy doing things together and spend most of their free time together.

 Also, some of the common factors in the relationship roles in strong marriages include both parties:

-The happiest couples said they were happy with the way they communicate, it was easy to express their feelings and found their partner to be a good listener.
+The happiest couples said they were happy with the way they communicate.
+They said that they found their partner to be a good listener, which made it easy to express their feelings.
 They especially noted that their partner doesn’t use put-downs.

 Obviously, conflict management/resolution skills are crucial.
 In strong marriages, both partners say that their partner understands their positions.
 They feel free to share their feelings and ideas; they take disagreements seriously and they work cooperatively to resolve conflicts.

 According to the survey, the top 10 problems in marriage are:

 - Stress created by child-rearing differences.